pnnl/hexwatershed/README.md

 HexWatershed: a mesh independent flow direction model for hydrologic models.

-This is the C++ back-end of the HexWatershed Python package (https://github.com/changliao1025/pyhexwatershed).
+This is the C++ backend of the HexWatershed Python package (https://github.com/changliao1025/pyhexwatershed).

 The HexWatershed Version v1.0 has been moved under the PNNL Github account at: https://github.com/pnnl/hexwatershed